SOLD, Graphite on Paper | Print Code: BR16 | Print Sizes: A5, A4, A3 | Cards Available

 “But now, this is what the LORD says–he who created you, O Jacob, he who formed you, O Israel: ‘Fear not, for I have redeemed you; I have summoned you by name; you are mine.
 When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you.
 When you walk through the fire you will not be burned; the flames will not set you ablaze.
 For I am the LORD, your God, the Holy One of Israel, your Savior…” (Isaiah 43:1-3)

-Over the course of several weeks I got hit by big, strong waves in nearly every area of my life.
+During a particular season in my life I got hit by big, strong waves in nearly every area.
 They came in the form of intensely stressful situations, heartbreaking situations, lingering illness, isolation, insomnia, discouragement, loneliness, satanic attacks, etc.

 After the first couple of waves hit me, I could still see calm water just ahead.
 The thought of better, calmer circumstances in the near future became my earthly hope.
 I was confident I would soon recover from these waves that had knocked me down and that I would soon get “back on top of things” again.
 Unfortunately, whenever the calm water was nearly within my grasp, another large wave would come and strike me.
 Life’s circumstances had begun to play a cruel game of devil’s advocate with me.
 Time and time again, just when things couldn’t get any worse, they got worse!